Skip to Content

 How does it work?

-A TTR pension allows you access to some of your super when you’re approaching retirement.
+A TTR pension allows you access to some of your super when you’re approaching retirement in the form of an income stream which can be commenced once you reach preservation age (age 60).
 This means you can supplement your income with the super you’ve accumulated throughout your working life.
 A TTR pension is an account based pension in ‘pre-retirement phase’.
-This means that tax on earnings in your TTR will be at a maximum rate of 15%.
+This means that tax on earnings in your TTR will continue to be at a maximum rate of 15% (the same as if funds held in the accumulation phase).
 Once you’re 65 or notify your super fund that you’ve retired or meet certain other conditions of release, your TTR will enter retirement phase where earnings are tax-free.

 What are the benefits?